crim-ca/weaver/docs/source/configuration.rst

   |
   | AWS S3 region to employ for storing WPS outputs.
 Used in conjunction with ``weaver.wps_output_s3_bucket``.
   |
-  | When this parameter is defined as well as ``weaver.wps_output_s3_bucket``, it is employed to define which `S3`
+  | When this parameter is defined as well as ``weaver.wps_output_s3_bucket``, it is employed to define which :term:`S3`
     to write output files to.
-If not defined but ``weaver.wps_output_s3_bucket`` is specified, `Weaver` attempt to retrieve the region from the profile defined in `AWS` configuration files or environment variables.
+If not defined but ``weaver.wps_output_s3_bucket`` is specified, `Weaver` attempt to retrieve the region from the profile defined in :term:`AWS` configuration files or environment variables.

 .. versionadded:: 1.13.0
 .. seealso::